rydmike/flex_color_scheme/README.md

 ### Nuanced Scheme Set from One Color

 A `FlexColorScheme` can like Flutter's standard `ColorScheme` be created by specifying all the required scheme colors.
-However, with `FlexColorScheme` you can also only specify the primary color, and get all other colors needed for a complete color scheme computed based on given primary color.
+However, with `FlexColorScheme` you can also specify only the primary color, and get all other colors needed for a complete color scheme computed based the given primary color.

 There is a helper class, with a factory called `FlexSchemeColor.from` that can do this for you.
 The `toDark` method on `FlexSchemeColor` can create a computed matching dark scheme from a defined light scheme.